huggingface/deep-rl-class/unit1/README.md

 3️⃣ 📖 **Read An [Introduction to Deep Reinforcement Learning](https://huggingface.co/blog/deep-rl-intro)**, where you’ll learn the foundations of Deep RL.
 You can also watch the video version attached to the article. 👉 https://huggingface.co/blog/deep-rl-intro

+4️⃣ 📝 Take a piece of paper and check your knowledge with this series of questions ❔ 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit1/quiz.md

-4️⃣ 👩‍💻 Then dive on the hands-on, where **you’ll train your first lander agent 🚀 to land correctly on the Moon 🌕 using Stable-Baselines3 and share it with the community.** Thanks to a leaderboard, **you'll be able to compare your results with other classmates** and exchange the best practices to improve your agent's scores Who will win the challenge for Unit 1 🏆?
+5️⃣ 👩‍💻 Then dive on the hands-on, where **you’ll train your first lander agent 🚀 to land correctly on the Moon 🌕 using Stable-Baselines3 and share it with the community.** Thanks to a leaderboard, **you'll be able to compare your results with other classmates** and exchange the best practices to improve your agent's scores Who will win the challenge for Unit 1 🏆?

 The hands-on 👉 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/huggingface/deep-rl-class/blob/main/unit1/unit1.ipynb)